zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.md

 TF-M uses [cmake](https://cmake.org/overview/) to provide an out-of-tree build environment.
 The instructions are below.

+*Note* In the cmake configuration step, to enable debug symbols, the following option should be added:

+`-DCMAKE_BUILD_TYPE=Debug`

 ### External dependency
-* CMSIS_5 is used to import RTX for tests and apps
+* CMSIS_5 is used to import RTX for the example non-secure app
 * mbedtls is used as crypto library on the secure side

 Both need to be cloned manually in the current release.